- This event has passed.

 - A follow up conversation to discuss the progress of your current/next MSA statement you are required to submit.

-By the end of the MasterClass, participants will be able to:
+By the end of the modern slavery masterclass, participants will be able to:

 - Identify what the legal requirements of the Modern Slavery Act are